-David K. Lam, Partner—Mergers & Acquisitions
+David K. Lam, Partner—Corporate

 David K. Lam is a corporate partner at Wachtell, Lipton, Rosen & Katz.
 He focuses on mergers and acquisitions, securities transactions and corporate governance.
 His practice has included a wide range of matters, including public and private acquisitions and divestitures, domestic and international transactions, carve-out IPOs, spin-offs, split-offs, joint venture transactions and private equity transactions.
 He also advises numerous companies on takeover defenses, proxy contests and corporate governance matters.
-In 2013, David was named by The American Lawyer as a Dealmaker of the Year.
+In 2012 and 2015, David was named by The American Lawyer as a Dealmaker of the Year.

 Please provide an overview of what, substantively, your practice area entails.

 I focus on mergers and acquisitions, securities transactions and corporate governance.
 My practice includes a wide range of matters, including public and private acquisitions and divestitures, domestic and international transactions, carve-out IPOs, spin-offs, split-offs, joint venture transactions, and private equity transactions.
 I also advise companies on takeover defenses, proxy contests and corporate governance matters.
 I was named by The American Lawyer as a Dealmaker of the Year for 2012 and also for 2015.